 The following are a few different ways to set the required environment variables to the correct values.
 If you are running on one of the pre-configured platforms, you can set them using modulefiles.
 Modulefiles for all supported platforms are located in modulefiles/<platform>/fv3.
-To load the modules, for example on hera, run:
+To load the modules from the ufs-weather-model directory on hera: